Climate Project

 It is 30-feet long, 9-feet high and 10-feet deep.
 It consists of five phases: River Nest, Dream State, Unwalled, Hard Lessons, and Seething Planet.
 Together, the phases devolve from the healthy environmental condition of a river nest to a hopeful, though transformed, verdant landscape, to worst-case scenarios.

 Visitors can begin by entering River Nest, a structure woven from foraged grape, willow, and kudzu vines.
 Inside they can peek into Seething Planet before exiting to wind around the verdant Dream State mountainside and fiber waterfall.
 The waterfall transitions into a textile stream, and then into Unwalled, which is a 7-foot tall felt-sculpted splash representing the previously unprecedented climate-driven floods.
 After Unwalled, visitors move to the Hard Lessons nook with textile information bubbles about the positive and negative conditions in our current natural world.
 They will conclude by fully facing Seething Planet, an examination of humanity's contributions to the crisis and the existing consequences, depicted using Louise Nevelson-style relic boxes leading to a blazing forest fire.
 Each phase of Cat.
 6? has an accompanying sound experience, created by Shafer and Wilson, who commissioned for the project.
+(Scroll down for photos).

 WHEN DID IT BEGIN AND WHY?